ucg8j/blog/posts/grokking-algorithms.md

 # 2. Selection Sort
 >Each time you want to store an item in memory, you ask the computer for some space, and it gives you an address where you can store your item.
 If you want to store multiple items, there are two basic ways to do so: arrays and lists

+#### Memory:
-**Arrays** - require contiguous memory.
+- **Arrays** - require contiguous memory.
 I.e. require slots in memory that are side by side.
-**Linked Lists** - Do not require contiguous memory, instead each element contains an address to the next element in the list.
+- **Linked Lists** - Do not require contiguous memory, instead each element contains an address to the next element in the list.

 #### Adding more elements to a lists:
-**Arrays** - will need to find a slot in memory large enough for all elements or have been defined initially reserving extra space (trade off being a potential waste of memory).
+- **Arrays** - will need to find a slot in memory large enough for all elements or have been defined initially reserving extra space (trade off being a potential waste of memory).
-**Linked Lists** - update easily without having to reserve or pre-allocate memory.
+- **Linked Lists** - update easily without having to reserve or pre-allocate memory.

 #### Reading:
-**Arrays** are very fast at reading any element since the address is logically deduced using simple maths e.g. If the first element is at memory address 0 then where is element 5?
+- **Arrays** are very fast at reading any element since the address is logically deduced using simple maths e.g. If the first element is at memory address 0 then where is element 5?
 It's at address 4.
-**Linked lists** are slower since you have to read each element's address to find the next elements address.
+- **Linked lists** are slower since you have to read each element's address to find the next elements address.

 *Terminology:* The position in memory is known as it's 'index'.

 #### Inserts:
 If you want to insert an item into the middle of a list:
-**Arrays** - you will need to move the location of all downstream elements to new memory locations.
+- **Arrays** - you will need to move the location of all downstream elements to new memory locations.
 At worse, you will need to find an entire new memory slot to cater for the contiguous memory need.
-**Linked Lists** - only need one repoint of memory.
+- **Linked Lists** - only need one repoint of memory.

 **Deletions:**
 >Unlike insertions, deletions will always work.
 Insertions can fail sometimes when there’s no space leſt in memory.
 But you can always delete an element...
 There are two different types of access: random access and sequential access.
 Sequential access means reading the elements one by one, starting at the first element.
 Linked lists can only do sequential access.